adaptyteam/adapty-docs/versioned_docs/version-3.0/sdk-installation-flutter.md

    flutter pub get
    ```

-3. Import Adapty SDKs in your application in the following way:
+3. Import Adapty modules in your application in the following way:

    ```dart title="Dart"
    import 'package:adapty_flutter/adapty_flutter.dart';
    import 'package:adapty_ui_flutter/adapty_ui_flutter.dart';
    ```

-## Configure Adapty SDKs
+## Configure Adapty SDK

 The configuration of the Adapty SDK for Flutter slightly differs depending on the mobile operating system (iOS or Android) you are going to release it for.

-### Configure Adapty SDKs for iOS
+### Configure Adapty SDK for iOS

 Create `Adapty-Info.plist` and add it to your project.
 Add the flag `AdaptyPublicSdkKey` in this file with the value of your Public SDK key.